 Frequently Asked Questions

-The Division of Workforce Development and Lifelong Learning educational offerings are at no cost to DC residents.
+The Division of Workforce Development and Lifelong Learning (WDLL) educational offerings are at no cost to DC residents.
 Offering classes at no cost is made possible through funding received from the District of Columbia Government and from other grants.

 Are courses or programs available to non-DC residents at no cost?